18F/uswds-jekyll/README.md

 * `sidenav` is a key _into_ `_data/navigation.yml`.
 See the
   [navigation](#navigation) docs for more info.

     A page's "current" or "active" state in the sidenav is determined by whether a link's `href` matches `page.url` or `page.permalink` for each page being rendered.

+* `subnav` is a list of links to display on this page under its own link in the side navigation.

-Current/active links will display a nested subnavigation if `page.subnav` is a similarly formatted array of link objects. **Note that subnav link hrefs are not prefixed with `site.baseurl`** because this breaks hash links prefixed with `#`.
+    **Note that subnav link hrefs are not prefixed with `site.baseurl`** because this breaks hash links prefixed with `#`.

 See the [docs demo page](demo/docs.md) for an example of how this works, and see [_data/navigation.yml](_data/navigation.yml) for how